 1911: Eliza Snape was still head of the house now at the age of fifty nine years.
 James was now a chartered accountant and Cecil a clerk to Halifax Estate Agent.
 They were both still single and both worked from offices at 28 Wellington Road.

 1912 to 1915: Cecil Randolph Snape is listed as a lodger at Rock Cottage renting a furnished first floor bedroom for 20 shillings a week.
 His landlord was his brother James Allen Snape.
-Lieutenant Cecil Randolph Snape (photo below centre) was enlisted in the army from 1914 to 1920.
-(See medal award photo right).
+Lieutenant Cecil Randolph Snape (photo below) was enlisted in the army from 1914 to 1920.
+See medal award picture right.

-James was also a Lieutenant in WW1, see photos below.
+James was also a Lieutenant in WW1, see pictures below.
 He was an exonerated officer which means he was a prisoner of war, and on being released he was not found to have contributed to his capture, therefore he was entitled to his campaign medals.
-He was taken prisoner 10th April 1918 and repatriated 13th December 1918, just in time for Christmas!
+He was taken prisoner on 10th April 1918 and repatriated 13th December 1918, just in time for Christmas!
 Thanks go to Dave Williams for some of the information on James Allen Snape.
-He also informed me that Hameln where the prison camp was, of course, where the Pied Piper came from! (click on photos to enlarge)
+He also informed me that Hameln where the prison camp was, was of course, where the Pied Piper came from! (click on pictures to enlarge.)

 1934: Cecil was at Rock Cottage.
-However, his brother James was at Hill Side, Hurst Lane with Butley born Marion Snape nee Carswell, his wife since 1927.
-Possibly no children.
+However, his brother James was at Hill Side, Hurst Lane with Butley born Marion Snape (née Carswell), his wife since 1927.
 They were also incoming passengers on the ship Arcadia in Southampton 1929.

 Our thanks go specifically to Linda Stewart who has researched census and other information to present an interesting history of local people and properties.

 Our thanks go to all those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.